jbaron/qx-typed/README.md

 [<img src="https://www.paypalobjects.com/en_US/NL/i/btn/btn_donateCC_LG.gif">](https://www.paypal.com/donate/?hosted_button_id=725MCH6K8GHKG)

-And let us know is you  or your company want to be listed as a sponsor.
+And let us know if you or your company would like to be listed as a sponsor.